juniscoding/rowanbot_twt/README.md

     - cron: '0 6,18 * * *' # posts at 6 AM and 6 PM
 ```

+A lot of GitHub Actions are schedule to run on the hour, which might cause delays on the bot.
+If you wish to curb that, set a different minute for the post, such as `- cron: '47 * * * *' # posts every hour at minute 47`.

 ## Troubleshoot

 Check the tab **Actions** to see if your bot ran the workflow correctly.
 Any doubts or issues can be posted [here](https://github.com/juniscoding/rowanbot_twt/issues).